mincong-h/jimi-cli/docs/real-estate.md

 > [!NOTE]
 >
-> Different from JSON Schema, Vertesia does not support `enum` in their editor.
+> * Different from JSON Schema, Vertesia does not support `enum` in their editor.
+> * The generated metadata is immutable.
+Manual edits on an existing object is not supported.
+If you found any mistake, you need to delete the object, update the schema to provide better hint to Vertesia, and generate the content again.

+### Extraction

+* Export the offer from <https://seloger.com> as PDF, save it locally.
+* Drag and drop the PDF into the "Content - Objects" view, select the content type "Real Estate Offer".
+* Wait until the processing to be done, it may take tens of seconds.

 ## References